Search Pennsylvania Public Records & Databases (Free)

 Pennsylvania Background Checks Explained

-There are many types of background checks someone can go through.
 The most common one is employment-related, particularly if the job involves working with bank information or vulnerable populations.
 Background checks are also mandatory for adoptions, firearm ownership, and home renting.
 Details that mainly show up on a background check include a person’s criminal history, names of former employers, and credit history.

 People can use the aforementioned ePATCH website to retrieve background checks.
-Those who plan to work with or adopt children are required to get a child abuse history clearance about every five years.
+Those who plan to work with or adopt children are required to get a child abuse history clearance every five years.
 It’s free for volunteers, but it costs $13.00 for adoptive parents and employees.

-This can be done online or by mail just like ePATCH:
+This can be done online or by mail, just like ePATCH:

 Childline and Abuse Reg.